This course is open to all students with an academic interest in the subject matter.

 This course includes two test units:

-• Take-home exam with essay questions.
-Max 3000 words.
-The take-home exam consists of two assignment about the curriculum in general.
+Take-home exam.
+Max 1800 words.
+The assignment in the take-home exam is designed to cover the entire curriculum.
 This mark counts 70 % towards the final mark of the course.

-Students who receive an overall insufficient grade for the course are given a new take-home exam (max 3600 words; consisting of three assignments).
+Students who receive an overall insufficient grade for the course are given a new take-home exam (max 3000 words; consisting of two assignments).
 The mark for this take-home exam substitutes the previous marks for both the group work and the initial take-home exam, i.e. it determines the course mark for 100 %.

 The course makes use of Blackboard.
 All communication will take place via Blackboard, additional information about the course will be available via Blackboard, and assignments must be handed in via Blackboard